 Impact-absorbing finishes on all contact surfaces provide protection.
 Locking doors or lids secure valuables.
 Multi-level designs with ramps or stairs encourage active play.
 Complex elements like climbing walls, overhead ladders, and slides add dimension.

 Durable powder coatings, stainless steel hardware and rounded edges prevent damage and cuts.
 Customisable designs allow mixing and matching modular pieces.
-Products with long warranties indicate the manufacturer’s confidence.
+Products with extended warranties indicate the manufacturer’s confidence.

-Work with an education industry supplier with an in-house design team.
-They can assist with codes, specs and installing everything safely.
+Work with an education industry supplier and an in-house design team.
+They can assist with codes, specs, and safe installation.

 Integrated Outdoor Spaces for Active Learning

-Combining cubbies and play equipment provides significant developmental, safety and efficiency benefits for outdoor childcare areas.
-An integrated design approach keeps kids actively engaged throughout the play while seamlessly supporting practical storage needs.
-When thoughtfully planned and properly installed, combined structures foster learning, creativity, motor skills and social skills within a robust play environment.
+Combining cubbies and play equipment provides significant developmental, safety, and efficiency benefits for outdoor childcare areas.
+An integrated design approach keeps kids engaged throughout the play while seamlessly supporting practical storage needs.
+When thoughtfully planned and properly installed, combined structures foster learning, creativity, motor skills, and social skills within a robust play environment.

-For high-quality, commercial-grade and customisable cubby and play equipment solutions that consider all necessary specifications, safety requirements and design best practices, childcare centres are encouraged to contact Aaron’s Outdoor.
+For high-quality, commercial-grade, customisable cubby and play equipment solutions that consider all necessary specifications, safety requirements and design best practices, childcare centres are encouraged to contact Aaron’s Outdoor.

-As an industry leader specialising in commercial-grade outdoor furniture and playscapes for education clients, Aaron’s Outdoor’s team of experts can assist with codes, budgets and every step of the process to create a maximally effective outdoor space through strategically merging practical and recreational zones.
+As an industry leader specialising in commercial-grade outdoor furniture and playscapes for education clients, Aaron’s Outdoor’s team of experts can assist with codes, budgets and every step to create a maximally adequate outdoor space by strategically merging practical and recreational zones.